magento/merchdocs/src/customers/customer-groups.md

 1. Select the **Tax Class** that applies to the group.

-1. Select **Excluded Website(s)** that you want to [exclude from the group](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).
+1. Select the **Excluded Website(s)** that you want to [exclude from the group](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/indexer-optimization.html#customer-group-limitations-by-websites).

 No websites are excluded by default.
-Use Ctrl+Click to check several values or uncheck value.
+To select multiple values, hold down the Ctrl key (PC) or the Command key (Mac) and click each option.

    ![]({% link images/images/stores-customer-group-information.png %}){: .zoom}
    _Group Information_